-We keep watch over lawyers and the work they can do for you anywhere in England and Wales.
-Our aim is to keep you well protected if you ever need to use a lawyer who is regulated by us.
+We keep watch over legal professionals and the work they do for you across England and Wales.
+Our aim is to keep you well protected if you ever need to use a legal professional who is regulated by us.

-The information you can find on Legal Choices is independent and just the facts.
+The information on Legal Choices is independent and just the facts.
 It is not trying to sell you anything.

-It’s just some things we think are good to know if you have choices to make about legal issues and lawyers.
+We just tell you about things that are good to know to help you make better choices about legal issues and lawyers.

-We set standards for lawyers in England and Wales.
+We set standards for legal professionals in England and Wales.

 This includes the standards of behaviour that we expect from them, and qualifications and training they must complete.

-We can act in the best interests of the public if we find evidence that a lawyer is not meeting the right standards.
+We can act in the best interests of the public if we find evidence that a legal professional is not meeting the right standards.

 There are lots of ways we do this.
-It could include restricting how a lawyer can work, or helping someone replace money they have lost because of a lawyer’s actions.
-We can also close down a law firm, or stop someone from being a lawyer altogether.
+It could include restricting how a legal professional can work, or helping someone replace money they lost because of a legal professional's actions.
+We can close down a legal firm or stop someone from being a legal professional altogether.

-We also have information and advice that we can give you about your options, and about what you should expect from lawyers.
+We have information about what you should expect from legal professional .

-The best way to find out more about what we can do is to take a look at our websites.
-You can find out about our names and how to contact us in the ‘contact a legal regulator’ area of this website.
+The best way to find out more about what we can do is to look at our websites.
+See our contact a legal regulator page.

-We don't handle complaints that people have about their lawyer that are handled by the Legal Ombudsman.
+We don't handle complaints that people have about their legal professional that are handled by the Legal Ombudsman.

-The Legal Ombudsman is an independent organisation that can help you if you are complaining about the service you get from a lawyer (for more information see the ‘if you want to complain’ area of this website).
+The Legal Ombudsman is an independent organisation that can help you if you want to complain.